tutalucena/National-School-Health-Survey/README.md

 - Query_PENSE.sql -> Analyses and codes of all data

-- AE.ppt -> The presentation with my point of view from the data that I observed, within some graphs and a storytelling.
+- AE.ppt -> The presentation with my point of view from the data that I observed, within some graphs and a storytelling

-- AE.pbix -> The dashboard that I created to analyse more and better,
+- AE.pbix -> The dashboard that I created to vizualise all the insights from SQL